CONGRATULATIONS ON YOUR DECISION TO STUDY ABROAD IN CHINA!

 Accessibility: Accessible options vary greatly, please consult your program manager for additional information.

-Students will have their own single room within an apartment or long-stay hotel complex.
+Students will have their own double room within an apartment or long-stay hotel complex.
 All studio apartments are fully furnished and include a private bathroom, wifi, and access to laundry facilities.
 Most do not include kitchen access but may include an electric burner and/or mini fridgeExact details on housing for will be provided to students throughout the application process.
 Housing each term is based on availability.

 • Photos are examples of our housing options; actual rooms may vary